ldcWV/daily-geoguessr-bot/README.md

 modal deploy --name geoguessr_bot ./run.py
 ```

-Note: you will need to create and connect your Modal account for this to work.
+Note: you will need to create and connect a Modal account for this to work.

 ## Contributing